nic3-14159/dell-flash-unlock/README.md

   If it says it is not set, then you will need to install or compile a kernel with that option set.

-### OpenBSD/NetBSD
+### OpenBSD/NetBSD/FreeBSD
+- The makefile is not currently compatible with POSIX make; install and use GNU Make (gmake) to build dell-flash-unlock instead of make
-- On OpenBSD/NetBSD, ensure you are booting with securelevel set to -1.
+- On OpenBSD/NetBSD/FreeBSD, ensure you are booting with securelevel set to -1.

 ### General
 Make sure an AC adapter is plugged into your system

-Run `make` to compile the utility, and then run `./dell_flash_unlock` with root/superuser permissions and follow the directions it outputs.
+Run `make` (or `gmake` on BSD) to compile the utility, and then run `./dell_flash_unlock` with root/superuser permissions and follow the directions it outputs.

 ## Confirmed supported devices
 - Latitude E6400, E6500